Asana/devrel-examples/javascript/pkce_oauth/README.md

 function handleNewToken(body, res) {
     let accessToken = body.access_token;
     let expiresIn = body.expires_in;
-    let refreshToken = body.refresh_token;
     let userData = body.data;

+    // const refreshToken = body.refresh_token;
+    // If you want to persist logins, you should use SQL, NoSQL or some other persistent database to store refresh
+    // tokens.

     console.log("Storing access & refresh token for " + userData.name + " (" + userData.gid + ")");

-    res.cookie("access_token", accessToken);

-    tokenCache[accessToken] = {
+    res.cookie("access_token", accessToken, {
-        createdAt: Date.now(),
-        expiresIn: expiresIn,
-        refreshToken: refreshToken
-    };
+        maxAge: expiresIn * 1000,       // express uses milliseconds while Asana gives seconds
+        path: process.env.redirect_uri  // cookie should only be used with our uri });

     res.redirect(redirectUri);
 }
 ```

 This function grabs all of the variables we want to use from response body.
 It sets the `access_token` as a cookie for
-the user, and then stores the `refresh_token` (and some other data) in our `tokenCache`.
+the user, and could store the `refresh_token` (and other data) in a `tokenCache`.
 In most cases, the `tokenCache`
 should be a secure database instead of a simple cache.
 This is because the `refresh_token` is what allows you to keep a
 user logged in to your app, without having them re-authenticate with Asana every hour.
-More specifically, when your
+More specifically to Google Cloud
+Functions or Lambda, when your cache is wiped (which they do without warning), using only the cache would mean you lose
-cache is wiped, you lose all of your refresh tokens.
+all of your refresh tokens.
+Users would need to re-auth once their `access_token` expired.

-**Note**: If your app does not need `refresh_token` logic, you can remove the `tokenCache` and all the surrounding
+**Note**: If your app does needs `refresh_token` logic, you should set up a database and follow best practices for
-logic.
-This is simpler, but it means users will have to re-login every hour they're using the app.
-However, re-login is
+storing them.
+Not using refresh tokens is simpler, but means users will have to re-login every hour they're using the
-usually quick, as they do not have to explicitly click "Allow" on Asana when they have already allowed it.
+app.
+However, re-login is usually quick, as users do not have to explicitly click "Allow" on Asana when they have
+already allowed it.

 The final thing this function does is redirect the user back to the redirectUri.